Arraying/Farnsworth/README.md

 * It's fun to write programming languages and make decisions you know you will both regret down the road and be judged for by other opinionated programmers.
 * All the cool people seem to have their own toy language these days...

+## 📦 Installation & Usage

+1. Install GHCup, and install Haskell, Cabal and Stack.
+2. Clone this repository.
+3. Run `stack build` to compile the project.
+4. Use `stack exec Farnsworth-exe` or `stack exec Farnsworth-exe file.farn` to open the REPL or run a file, respectively.

+**Note:** Binary installation and/or distribution will be provided at a later date.

 ## 💼 A Tour

 Usually, one would write "hello world" in order to get a bare program going.